-New stats show America's heart health needs improvementDecember 15th, 2011 in Cardiology
+New stats show America's heart health needs improvementDecember 15, 2011 in Medicine & Health / Cardiology

 America's heart and blood vessel health is far from ideal, according to data in the American Heart Association's "Heart Disease and Stroke Statistical Update 2012," published in Circulation: Journal of the American Heart Association.